-This email comes from an anonymous blog reader, and I think we can all relate to this concern:
+This email about giving up writing comes from an anonymous blog reader, and I think we can all relate to this concern:

 Lately, I have been having trouble finding inspiration and the drive to actually write something.
 Instead of writing when I sit down with my computer, I end up checking my email, surfing the Web, and discovering other ways to waste precious writing time.
 In addition to being a bad procrastinator, I also have trouble finding good ideas for novels that sound interesting and appealing to my target audience.
 I feel like writing is constantly an uphill battle for me.
-How can you tell if you’re just not meant to be a writer?
+Should I quit writing?

 Well, there are no guarantees in life, of course.
 You can never be 100% sure of anything, including whether or not you’re meant to be a writer.
 Or, I should say, you can be completely sure of it in your head but reality may not always match that conviction.
-There are several answers to this question, and I will strive to be as comprehensive as possible.
+There are several answers to this question about giving up writing, and I will strive to be as comprehensive as possible.

-The other part of the equation, of course, is the idea and the project.
+The other part of the equation, of course, is the story idea and the project.
 Sometimes, the writing urge may be there but writers get derailed by an idea that just won’t come together.
-So they stop writing, but the writing isn’t actually the problem.
+So the “Should I quit writing” question creeps in, but the writing isn’t actually the problem.
 Writing a novel is a long process full of frustration and crisis (for the writer and the character, ideally).
-If you are losing excitement for your idea, you are going to be your own worst cheerleader.
+If you are losing excitement for your idea and constantly feel like giving up writing, you are going to be your own worst cheerleader.
 I say it’s perfectly fine to put a novel idea aside if it isn’t working or if inspiration has struck elsewhere.
 You can always open the file back up and start typing at another time.
 But if you have ideas you’re not excited about, how do you expect readers to get psyched?

 So there are three issues at play: the writing, the point in the story that may be causing you to avoid it, the story idea itself.
 Diagnose which is making you stuck.
 Most likely, it is story-related.
 Jazz up your story or start another one.
 If it really is the writing, maybe take a break.
 If you miss it and want to come back, that will reinvigorate you.